JAM-Productions/inkpostor-backend/docs/kick_feature.md

 - **Phase:** `DRAWING`
 - **Trigger:** A player clicks the kick button next to another player's name in the UI.
 - **Rules:**
-  - Any connected, active player can initiate or add a vote against another.
+  - Any connected player (even if ejected in a previous round) can initiate or add a vote against another.
   - Votes act as a **toggle**: clicking again removes your vote.
-  - **Threshold required:** All connected, non-ejected players (except the target) must agree.
+  - **Threshold required:** All connected players (except the target) must agree.
+(Ejected players who are connected count towards this threshold and can vote, while disconnected players are pruned/ignored).
-    - Example: In a 4-player game with all active, 3 votes are required to kick someone.
+    - Example: In a 4-player room with all 4 players connected (even if one was ejected previously), 3 votes are required to kick someone.
 - **Outcome:**
   - The target is immediately removed from the `room.players` array.
   - The player's current turn is immediately skipped if they were drawing.